Instances

 curl -X POST http://localhost:9867/instances/inst_ea2e747f/tabs/open \ -H "Content-Type: application/json" \ -d '{"url":"https://pinchtab.com"}'

-There is no dedicated instance-scoped tab open CLI command today.
+There is no dedicated instance-scoped tab open CLI command.
 The CLI shortcut is:

 terminal